CookieSalesman/CrossCode-HADOUKEN-v1.0/README.md

 # CrossCode-HADOUKEN-v1.0
 A mod for the game CrossCode; Lea yells various forms of HADOUKEN or SHORYUKEN when casting appropriate combat arts.
-Video demo coming soon (24-48 hrs).
-I suggest just seeing if it makes you laugh a bit when used.
+Just see if this mod makes you laugh a bit.

 Showcase: https://youtu.be/6F0D6_hfezU